jigarius/drall/README.md

-# drall
+# Drall

-A tool to run drush commands on multi-site installations.
+A tool to run drush commands on multi-site Drupal installations.